By Peggy Mackenzie

 Described by Pence as an opportunity to serve “needs not met” at the City’s parks, and as a sport activity that’s easily adaptable at minimal effort and expense, pickleball could soon be the next big thing in Lewisburg.
 The Parks Commission, it must be recognized, is not in the business of advertising and promoting activities, just in providing access to activities, Pence said.
 The next obvious step appeared to be to gather information and evaluate where to develop pickleball courts.

-At last Tuesday evening’s Parks Commission meeting, a net, or “trial balloon,” was set up at Hollowell’s skateboard park and a wiffle ball was lobbed across the net as several park commissioners began to play.
+At last Tuesday evening’s Parks Commission meeting, a net, or “trial balloon,” was set up at Hollowell’s skateboard park and a ball was lobbed across the net as several park commissioners began to play.
 Pickleball is a paddle ball sport (similar to a racquet sport) that combines elements of tennis, badminton, and table tennis.
-Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball, similar to a wiffle ball, over a net.
-Skills quickly developed among the players once the wiffle ball’s unique movements were mastered.
+Two or four players use solid paddles made of wood or composite materials to hit a perforated polymer ball over a net.
+Skills quickly developed among the players once the pickleball’s unique movements were mastered.
 Soon, their drive to compete checked in and stakes were raised.
 Within minutes, the game was on.

 “This is fun,” said commissioner Jeri Via.
 “I could do this all day.”